 From time to time disagreements among the participants may arise.
 This is to be expected, but I hope that as Christians, even in disagreement, our manner, tone, and language truly reflects the image of Jesus Christ towards others and that those involved are able to conduct themselves without manifesting a stubborn spirit of pride or the harsh spirit of legalism.

-- You first need to register and get an account
+- You first need to register and get an account on forums.

 - Tell Diane that you affirm the statement of faith above.